Replenish Your Well

 This program is open to all, but may be of particular interest to those working in caring professions; including activists, ministers, parents, caregivers, and deep feelers.

 John Pavlovitz is a writer, pastor, and activist from Wake Forest, North Carolina.
 Over the past five years his blog, Stuff That Needs To Be Said, has reached a diverse worldwide audience.
-A 20-year veteran in the trenches of local church ministry, John is committed to equality, diversity, and justice — both inside and outside faith communities.
-In 2017 he released his first book, A Bigger Table; and his second book, Hope and Other Superpowers, arrives November 2019.
+A 20-year veteran in the trenches of local church ministry, John is committed to equality, diversity, and justice—both inside and outside faith communities.
+His books include A Bigger Table and Hope and Other Superpowers.

 Rooms & Pricing

-3:00 pm Check-in begins; Rooms are ready by 3:00pm, but if you arrive early we will hold luggage at Reception.
+4:00 pm Check-in begins; Rooms are ready by 4:00 pm, but if you arrive early we will hold your luggage at Reception.

 6:00–7:00 pm Dinner